RobertAhlin/emx/README.md

   - updated_on: DateTimeField with auto_now=True, automatically updating to the current date and time whenever the instance is modified.
   - content: TextField, storing the content or description of the event.
   - featured_image: CloudinaryField for storing images associated with the event.
-  - excerpt: TextField, an optional field providing a brief summary or excerpt of the event content.
+  - excerpt: TextField, an optional field providing a summary or excerpt of the event content.
   - event_date: DateField, storing the date of the event.
   - created_on: DateTimeField with auto_now_add=True, capturing the date and time when the instance is created.
   - status: IntegerField with choices defined by the STATUS tuple, allowing the event to be in either "Draft" (0) or "Active" (1) status.